AdaCore/spark2014/docs/lrm/source/packages.rst

 A subprogram declared in the visible part of a package may have a Refined Postcondition aspect applied to its body or body stub.
-The Refined Postcondition may be used to restate a postcondition given on the declaration of a subprogram in terms the full view of a private type or the ``constituents`` of a refined ``state_name``.
+The Refined Postcondition may be used to restate a postcondition given on the declaration of a subprogram in terms of the full view of a private type or the ``constituents`` of a refined ``state_name``.

 The Refined Postcondition aspect is introduced by an ``aspect_specification``